How would you feel if your favourite movie character was supposed to be portrayed by someone else…only that…it wasn’t?

 4. Pamela Anderson as Agent Scully from The X Files?

-The producers of The X-Files wanted a bustier, taller and leggier female actress to play the role of Agent Scully.
-Gillian Anderson who was 24 when she got the part of Scully said that at the beginning, nobody really trusted that she could no anything as she has no body of work behind her.
+The producers of The X-Files wanted a bustier, taller and leggier female actress to play the movie roles of Agent Scully.
+Gillian Anderson who was 24 when she got the part of Scully said that at the beginning, nobody really trusted that she could do anything as she has nobody of work behind her.
 Somehow, franchise creator Chris Carter saw something in her and stuck with her instead.
 Good choice Chris!

 5. Walter White in Breaking Bad was Nearly Played by Matthew Broderick